-I used chicken thighs in the dish pictured.
-I also seared them briefly in about 1 tablespoon of olive oil before I put them in the slow cooker.
-I think searing adds some flavor, but it isn't a necessary step.
-Feel free to use fire-roasted or chili-style tomatoes.
+Chicken thighs were used in the pictured dish.
+The chicken thighs were briefly seared in about 1 tablespoon of olive oil before they went into slow cooker.
+Searing the chicken does add some extra flavor, but it isn't a necessary step.
+Feel free to use fire-roasted or chili-style tomatoes if you'd like.

 If you cook the dish on the high setting, you might find you have to thin it a bit with some chicken broth or water.
 Check it about an hour before it's done and add some broth or water, as needed.

 - 3 to 4 boneless chicken breast halves

 - 1 can (12 to 15 ounces) corn, drained

 - 1 can (15 ounces) black beans, drained, rinsed